Trifolium repens (White Clover)

 Please visit our sponsors

 Photos by K. Chayka taken in Ramsey and Aitkin counties.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by Peter M. Dziuk taken in Anoka County.

 Have you seen this plant in Minnesota, or have any other comments about it?